CartoDB/torque/doc/getting_started.md

 ```
 **Note:** All Torque tile fields in the specification are required.

-5. Optionally, it is also possible to use a custom SQL query for your visualization:
+5. Optionally, it is also possible to run a custom SQL query for your visualization:

 ```javascript
   var torqueLayer = new L.TorqueLayer({